zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 1. Yes, the correct name and version can already be seen in `pyproject.toml`.
 But it's the official stance of the Pip development team that "tools should not read metadata from `pyproject.toml`" - since build backends aren't yet required to implement [PEP 621](https://peps.python.org/pep-0621/) (notably, Poetry [didn't until just last month](https://github.com/python-poetry/roadmap/issues/3)), there's no guarantee that the `PKG-INFO` corresponds to `pyproject.toml` .
 Also, Pip still supports legacy `setup.py`-based builds, therefore sdists aren't required to contain a `pyproject.toml` at all.

 1. Yes, the correct name and version can already be seen in `PKG-INFO`.
 This is, in a sense, the "built" version of `pyproject.toml` containing metadata that tools *are* supposed to read.
 But this, too, isn't required to be present.
-And as of Pip 24.3.1, Pip apparently doesn't even *check*.
+And as of version 25.0, Pip apparently doesn't even *check*.

 1. The `PKG-INFO` provided declares version 2.4 of the specification - the latest at time of writing.
 From version 2.2 onward, it is *required* that the name and version are specified here, and that building the sdist would produce a wheel with metadata (in the `WHEEL` file) with a matching name and version.
 In fact, the *specific purpose* of the 2.2 update to the specification was to ensure that this part of the metadata would be reliable.
 But Pip will *still* try to build the wheel, so that it can error out if the resulting wheel doesn't match.
 (Yes, "error out" *even though it already downloaded* the file it was asked to download.)